Living Standard — Last Updated 2 October 2024

 Pause while waiting for the user's response.

-Let result be null if the user aborts, or otherwise the string that the user responded with.
+If the user did not abort, then set result to the string that the user responded with.

 Return result.